 Founded in 2000, Goyo Landaluce chose to steer away from mass volume Rioja and focus instead on low yield, very old vines.
-Fincas de Landaluce own 30 acres of meticulously maintained vines, mainly Tempranillo from clay-chalk soils from vineyards at San Gregorio, Carravaleseca, San Cristóbal and La Gloria which hug the shadows of the Cantabrian mountains to the north.
-The mountains help create a micro-climate for the Rioja Alavesa sub-zone, offering shelter from the Atlantic weather and wind, but still the rainfall here is almost double that of Rioja Baja.
-15 hectares of this area are over 40 years old with some vines well over 80 years old, allowing for low yields.
-The remaining 15 hectares are made up of vineyards of an average age of between 20 and 40 years old.
-The vines are grown in bush form with three irregular branches which come out of the soil and can reach as much as 1.8 metres in height.
-When one branch breaks because of its age or its instability, it is replaced by a new shoot from the base.
+Fincas de Landaluce own 30 hectares of meticulously maintained vines, mainly Tempranilllo from clay, chalk soils from vineyards at San Gregorio, Carravaleseca, San Cristobal and La Gloria, which hug the shadows of the Cantabrian mountains to the north.
+The mountains help create a micro-climate for the Rioja Alavesa sub-zone, offering shelter from the Atlantic weather and wind, although the rainfall here is still almost double that of Rioja Baja.
+15 hectares of this vine area are over 40 years old with some vines well over 80 years old, allowing for low yields.
+The remaining 15 hectares are made up of an average age of between 20 and 40 years old.
+The vines are grown in bush form with three irregular branches that come out of the soil and can reach as much as 1.80 metres in height.
+When one branch breaks, because of its age or its instability, it is replaced by a new shoot from the base.
 This allows the clusters to remain ventilated without touching one another and keeps the quality at its very best.

-Landaluce only use their own grapes and do not buy from other vineyards, which keeps the quality at its very best.
-They do not use traditional Crianza and Reserva ageing methods and produce a generic back label for their wines, Elle de Landaluce and Capricho de Landaluce, without the traditional Crianza and Reserva ageing methods, which means that each type matches a certain level of individual quality rather than a typology established by DOCa Rioja.
+Landaluce only use their own grapes and do not buy from other vineyards.
+Year after year, the grapes are gathered by hand by the same group of 10 people from previously selected plots.
+They produce a generic back label for their wines, Elle de Landaluce and Capricho de Landaluce, without the traditional Crianza and Reserva ageing methods, which means that each type matches a certain level of individual quality rather than a typology established by DOCa Rioja.